Mitigram/Minigram-Presentation/PITCHME.md

 import {sum, pi} from "lib/math";
 alert("2π = " + sum(pi, pi));
 ```
+@snapend

 ---

-### SOME ADVANTAGES OF USING MODULES
+@snap[north]
+#### Some advantages of using modules
+@snapend

+@snap[midpoint span-80 text-06]
+@ul
-Code can be split into smaller files of self-contained functionality.
+- Code can be split into smaller files of self-contained functionality.
-Multiple scripts can be concatenated thereby increasing performance.
+- Multiple scripts can be concatenated thereby increasing performance.
-Debugging becomes easier.
+- Debugging becomes easier.
-Any code referencing a module understands it is a dependency.
+- Any code referencing a module understands it is a dependency.
 If the module file is changed or moved, the problem is immediately obvious.
-Modules (usually) helps eradicate naming conflicts.
+- Modules (usually) helps eradicate naming conflicts.
 Function sumAll() in module1 cannot clash with Function sumAll() in module2.
 Aliases are very useful here, it becomes module1.sumAll() and module2.sumAll().
-ES6 Modules are always executed in strict mode, so there is no need for ‘use strict’ .
+- ES6 Modules are always executed in strict mode, so there is no need for ‘use strict’ .
-ES6 modules help you to organize your code better
+- ES6 modules help you to organize your code better
+@ulend
+@snapend

 ---